gvwilson/thirdbit/src/ideas/nwit/index.md

 1. Amjad et al 2024: "Accessibility Issues in Ad-Driven Web Applications" <https://arxiv.org/abs/2409.18590> 67% of websites experience increased accessibility violations due to ads; what's worse, user-identifiable data is collected on 94% of websites through interactions that people using disability aids require.

+1. Gorostidi et al 2024: "On the Creation of Representative Samples of Software Repositories" <https://arxiv.org/abs/2410.00639> We present a methodology for creating representative samples of software repositories, where such representativeness is properly aligned with both the characteristics of the population of repositories and the requirements of the empirical study.

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6